HotSense

 Call for Papers

-Topics of interest include (but are not limited to):
+Topics of interest include, but are not limited to:

-• Novel sensors, optics, and metasurface designs
+• Hardware Innovation: Novel thermal sensors, optics, metamaterials, and metasurface designs.

 Submission Instructions